Sign In

 THE AIM

-To enable 24/7 nationwide equitable access to this highly effective intervention for stroke.
+Led by Dr Helen Routledge, with the aim to enable 24/7 nationwide equitable access to this highly effective intervention for stroke.
 This is unlikely to occur soon, or be sustainable, if delivered only by neurointerventional radiologists in the UK.
 The aim of this focus group is to examine in detail how interventional cardiologists in the UK may contribute to patient care.

-THE REMIT OF THE FOCUS GROUP
+THE REMIT OF THE INITIATIVE

 To clarify the case for need and come up with proposals for making progress, in collaboration with Radiology and the national clinical teams.
 Appropriate training and accreditation for interventional cardiologists needs to be agreed upon and access to this training obtained.